 New and Improved Milk

 Milk consumption is at a 30-year low, and the dairy industry — like any industry — wants to boost sales.
 They’d like to experiment with their products in order to make them more appealing to their customers.
+A reasonable path for most companies…but this milk.

 Big dairy has found themselves in a situation where they must figure out ways to better compete with other beverage processors for marketshare.
 Even after skimming all of the fat from milk, there are still enough carbs and proteins to produce about 80 calories per cup.
 And when they add artificial chocolate and strawberry flavorings — the most popular kinds of milk with children — the calorie count zooms up even further.